 Bark of Pine used for a Bow Drill Fireboard

-This season our staff member Carter Hayes was able to produce a coal using a thick piece of outer bark from Jeffrey Pine, (Pinus jeffreyi).
+This season our staff member, Carter Hayes, was able to produce an ember using a thick piece of outer bark from Jeffrey Pine (Pinus jeffreyi).

 This is no small feat.
-Having tried myself using a variety of different barks, I had no success.
-Watch Carter demonstrate his Bow drill technique.
+Having tried using a variety of different types of bark, I had no success.
+Watch Carter demonstrate his bow drill technique.
 Not once, but twice.

 Pine is a softwood.
 Why is pine not on your list of bow drill woods?

-The problem with using pine wood for friction fire is pine contains pitch.
-Pitch acts like a lubricant to friction.
+The problem with using pine wood for friction is that pine contains an abundance of pitch.
+Pine pitch is a lubricant.
 Much like adding oil to a squeaky door hinge, pitch acts the same way.
 It lubricates.
+Pitch is the sticky stuff that gets all over your hands when you're handling certain woods.

 Can you use Pine Wood for the Bow Drill?

-Yes!
-A spindle made from Pine or even the hearth board can be used for the Bow Drill.
+No, I would not recommend it for a beginner.
 As I said in the above paragraph, because of pitch, you can have friction issues due to pitch acting as a lubricant.

-The key with using Pine wood, in my experience, is harvesting wood from older trees where the bark has peeled off.
+The key to using pine wood, in my experience, is harvesting wood from older trees where the bark has peeled off.
 Stay away from the limbs but use the interior wood of the trunk to carve out your kit.

 Bow Drill Fatwood Video

-What Carter is attempting to do is even more difficult than getting a hot coal using pine bark as a hearth board.
+What Carter is attempting to do is even more difficult than getting an ember using pine bark as a hearth board.

 In conclusion